 Fail fast.
 These are wise words if you want to grow your startup, but ask any entrepreneur, and they’ll share that the constant failure, even when part of intentionally designed experiments to better solve problems and find a market, can wear you down.

-At the Social Capital Markets conference, I had the chance to connect with 14 award-winning entrepreneurs who shared some wisdom on how to best fail, recover, learn from it, and get better.
+At the Social Capital Markets conference, I had the chance to connect with 14 award-winning entrepreneurs who shared some wisdom on how to best recover from failure, learn from it, and get better.

 Failure really is part of the startup journey